elasticpath/react-pwa-reference-storefront/src/components/guide/Guide1.md

 If you are viewing a local instance of the Storybook, you can also:

-- Change the component styling in the `.less` source file and see the style change in Storybook.
+- Change the component styling in the `.scss` source file and see the style change in Storybook.
 - Add your own components and view them in Storybook.
 - Experiment with values in the Knobs tab.